szesto/apicupcfg/README.md

     - create *dp.env* file with the datapower admin creds: 1st line is username, 2nd line is password
     - run `*zoma-crypto-self-(datapower-name).bat|sh*` file for each datpower instance.
     - run `*zoma-(datapower-name.bat|sh)*` file for each datapower instance.
-    - complete datapower crypto update.
+    - complete datapower crypto update
+    - run `*zoma-web-gui-(datapower-name).bat|sh*` file for each datpower instance.

 **Datapower crypto update**
-- Place signed certificates in the dp-certs directory
+- Place signed certificates in the `received-certs` directory
-- Copy certificates:
-    - `apicupcfg -certdir dp-certs`
-- Place datapower trust certificates in the dp-trust directory
+- Optionally place ca and root ca certificates in `trust-root` directory.
+You can also place ca certs together with other certificates.
-- Copy datapower certificates:
+- Copy certificates: `apicupcfg -certcopy -certdir received-certs [-trustdir trust-root]`
-    - apicupcfg -dpcopy -ca dp-trust/ca.pem -rootca dp-trust/root-ca.pem
 - Change to the *datapower* directory
     - run *zoma-crypto-update-datapower-name.bat|sh* script for each datapower instance